-It is a good idea to save the backup on a drive other than on the one on which the EFT Server is installed.
-If EFT Server's hard drive fails, you will want to use the backup to restore configuration.
+It is a good idea to save the backup on a drive other than on the one on which the EFT is installed.
+If EFT's hard drive fails, you will want to use the backup to restore configuration.

 To create (or edit) the Backup Server Configuration Event Rule

-Select the folder in which to save the backup file, then click OK.
+Click the folder icon to select the folder in which to save the backup file, and then click OK.

 (Optional) Add the Cleanup Action to removed old backups.
 Refer to Clean-Up Action for details, if necessary.
 The default Rule is configured to delete .bak files that are older than 30 days.
 You can delete backups manually, if desired.
 Be sure to point to the location where the backup file is saved.